California Psalms

 sense as signaled in the memory of words as the memory of water,

-a single circuitous time.
+a single circuit of time.

 PSALM 17